axe312ger/sqip/CONTRIBUTING.md

 SQIP is organized in packages.
 They are located in the `packages` directory.
 Each package is released as a separate NPM package.

-All packages should follow the same directory structure to allow proper babel transpilation.
+All packages should follow the same directory structure to allow proper TS builds.

 #### Relevant files and directories: